jakeyboi1/PixelPirates/docs/writeups/unity/hackingmonogames.md

 	- Choose Class Library (.NET Framework)
 	- Select the appropriate .NET version for your game
 2. Add references:
-	- Hover over project at the top, then choose the add reference option, then click browse in the window it displays, then click browse at the bottom right to open your files, Navigate to your games Managed folder and add the .dll files you require, to start add the Assembly-CSharp.dll file.
+	- Hover over project at the top, then choose the add reference option, then click browse in the window it displays, then click browse at the bottom right to open your files, Navigate to your games Managed folder and add the .dll files you require, for this example add the UnityEngine.dll file note as you build your cheat you may need to add more of the games dll files depending on what you make.
 	- An example of what the path to the games Managed folder should look like: C:\Program Files (x86)\Steam\steamapps\common\The Forest\TheForest_Data\Managed
 3. Coding the cheat:
 	- Enter the following code: